KubeRocketCI/docs/versioned_docs/version-3.11/operator-guide/cd/deploy-application-in-remote-cluster-via-irsa.md

   ![Add cluster via configmap edp-config](../../assets/operator-guide/deploy-application-in-remote-cluster-via-irsa/cluster-irsa-configmap-edp-config.png "Add cluster via configmap edp-config")

-## Deploy application on new cluster
+## Deploy Application on New Cluster

+Now that the remote cluster is integrated, you can deploy applications in it.

 ### Create Deployment Flow